-In order to reduce the number of unnecessary parameters and sub processes with low significance (less than 5$\sigma$), we perform a significance check based on the sub processes used in Ref.~\cite{BESIII:2017bua}, and remove the PHSP process and only keep the $(L, S)=(0, 1)$ wave of $f_{2}(1270)$, where $L$ is the orbital angular momentum between $J/\psi$ and $f_{2}(1270)$, $S$ is the spin of the ($J/\psi,~f_{2}(1270)$) system.
+In order to reduce the number of unnecessary parameters and subprocesses with low significance (less than 5$\sigma$), we perform a significance check based on the subprocesses used in Ref.~\cite{BESIII:2017bua}.
+We remove the PHSP process and only keep the $(L, S)=(0, 1)$ wave of $f_{2}(1270)$, where $L$ is the orbital angular momentum between $J/\psi$ and $f_{2}(1270)$, and $S$ is the spin of the [$J/\psi,~f_{2}(1270)$] system.
 The significance of $\pi^{\pm}Z_{c}(4020)^{\mp}$ in this energy range is less than 3.0$\sigma$.
-A simultaneous fit to four adjacent energy points is used to obtain the parameters of $\ZCP$, and then give the fractions of the sub processes by a single-point fit with the $\ZCP$ parameters fixed.
-The masses and widths of the sub processes are shared as common parameters in the simultaneous fit, while the production magnitudes and the relative phases are independent.
+A simultaneous fit to four adjacent energy points is used to obtain the parameters of $\ZCP$, and then give the fractions of the subprocesses by a single-point fit with the $\ZCP$ parameters fixed.
+The masses and widths of the subprocesses are shared as common parameters in the simultaneous fit, while the production magnitudes and the relative phases are independent.
 The mass and width of the $\ZCP$ obtained by the simultaneous fit in different energy regions are listed in Table~\ref{SimultFitMW}, and the average values of the fitted results of four sets of data samples are taken as the final parameters of $\ZCP$, which are ($M,~\Gamma$) = ($3884.6\pm0.7\pm3.3$~MeV/$c^{2}$, $37.2\pm1.3\pm6.6$~MeV).